-What else could you trade into your Shanghai in One Day itinerary?
+What else could you trade into your Shanghai in One-Day itinerary during a daytime layover?

-While it can be tempting to squeeze as much in as possible to maximise your layover in Shanghai, you don’t want to end up missing your flight!
-This Shanghai in one day itinerary has been designed for layovers of around 12 hours.
-Plus, the sequence in the itinerary follows the same direction, this is to minimise time spent travelling between places.
+While it can be tempting to squeeze as much in as possible to maximise your daytime layover in Shanghai, you don’t want to end up missing your flight!
+This Shanghai one-day itinerary has been designed for daytime layovers of around 12 hours.
+Plus, the sequence in the tour of Shanghai follows the same direction, this is to minimise time spent travelling between places.
 So, unless you have at least a couple of hours more than this, you’ll need to make trades rather than additions.
 And, I’d also recommend not trying to zig-zag across the city.

 For instance, rather than the Shanghai Museum, you could visit the Shanghai Urban Planning Exhibition Center.
 This museum costs 30 Yuan (£3.40) to enter and showcases the development of Shanghai over the years – including a huge model of the city.
 It’s also located in People’s Square – use Exit 2 or 3 of the Metro station to access it.